zilliztech/zdoc/versioned_docs/version-byoc/tutorials/understand-basics/schema-explained.md

 ### Dynamic data fields{#dynamic-data-fields}

 A collection can have one primary key field and one vector field.
-You can create a collection using dynamic fields without manually defining the properties of the entities in your dataset.
-Simply give it a name and the number of dimensions for the vector field.
-Zilliz Cloud will infer the data types and constraints from the data inserted later on.
+If you enable the dynamic field, you do not have to define the collection schema beforehand.
+All you have to do is provide a name for the collection and the number of dimensions for the vector field.
+Zilliz Cloud will then determine which fields and their values should be saved as key-value pairs in a reserved field called __$meta__ upon data insertions.

-For example, the following code snippet creates a collection named __medium_articles__ without providing it a fixed schema.
+For example, the following code snippet creates a collection named __medium_articles__ without providing the collection with a fixed schema.

 ```python
 # Connect using a MilvusClient object